PufferFinance/Puffer-Preconf/l2-contracts/script/README.md

 ### DeployUnifiRewardsDistributor Script

-This script deploys a new UnifiRewardsDistributor contract and sets the contract owner to the address derived from your private key.
+This script deploys a new UnifiRewardsDistributor contract and sets up the AccessManager with appropriate function roles.
+After deployment, you'll need to use the GrantRoles script to assign roles to specific addresses.